aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 #### More on deemed disposal (https://www.bluewaterfp.ie/investments/which-is-better-gross-roll-up-or-cgt-investments/)
+QUESTION: Can I sell everything before deemed disposal cutoff (8 years) and not have to pay it?

 If you invest monthly, just sell everything at once, 8 years after your first purchase.
 You don't have to sell every month 8 years after each invidividual purchse.